 Noise should be combated by technical measures, and if this is not possible by the use of personal protective equipment.
 What are the basic procedures and how to implement them in practice are crucial information of those working on a construction site.

 This Hearing Conservation and Safety course speaks about this in many ways.
+You can also use the platform to experiment with and edit your course materials through their dashboard and elearning authoring capabilities.

 10. BIS Training Solutions